 What is Recovery Like?

 Gynecomastia surgery is well-tolerated but does require a few weeks of taking it easy before getting back to normal activity.
-Most men will wear a compression vest for 4 weeks after surgery to help manage swelling and help the skin retract.
+Most men will wear a compression vest for about 4 weeks after surgery to help manage swelling and help the skin retract.

 Request A